SIMETRAL55/llm-regress/README.md

 - **You changed a prompt.
 Did it get better?** Find out in 2 minutes.
 - **Works with any LLM** — OpenAI, Anthropic, Google Gemini, and more.
-- **Local-first.** No accounts, no cloud, no data leaves your machine.
 - **One env var.** Set your API key and you're done.

 ## Quickstart